 Thank you for your interest in the Volunteer Program.
 As a volunteer, you may choose options that are most suitable to your personality and your schedule.
 We are always looking for dedicated volunteers to fill the following positions:

-ESL Classroom Assistant is responsible for assisting the ESL Instructor in the teaching of English to newcomers in the classroom, as planned and directed by the ESL Instructor.
+ESL Classroom Assistant is responsible for assisting the ESL Instructor with teaching English to newcomers in the classroom, as planned and directed by the ESL Instructor.

-Language Buddy is responsible for assisting newcomers to Canada on a one-on-one and small group basis to help improve conversational English and gain confidence.
+Language Tutor meets individually or in small group settings to help newcomers improve conversational English and gain confidence.

-Special Events Assistant is responsible for providing support to the Newcomers’ Welcome Centre staff for organizing and implementing special events in the community.
+Special Events Assistant provides support to our staff for organizing and implementing planned special events for newcomers to build connections in the community.